 TAALAM (RHYTHM)

-A love letter from Bharatanatyam to tap dance, in the language of rhtythm
+A love letter from Bharatanatyam to tap dance, in the language of rhythm

 That was amazing.
 Bharatanatyam dovetails so beautifully into tap dance